Moist Chocolate Chip Banana Bread Recipe

 • Add the remaining ingredients (minus the chocolate chips) to the mixing bowl and stir to combine.
 Be careful not to overmix – stir by hand until the ingredients are just combined.

-• Fill the mini loaf pans about half to three-quarters of the way.
+• Fill the mini loaf pans about half to three-quarters of the way, making sure to evenly distribute the batter so all the loaves are the same size.

 • Bake the mini loaves for about 30 to 35 minutes, or until a toothpick inserted into the center of the tallest loaf comes out clean.
 The loaves should be browned on top when they’re done.